TheJessieKirk/jam_fallout_3/JXPClassicClutter/JXPClassicClutter Readme.txt

     1. Delete the files “JXPClassicClutter - Meshes.bsa”,
        “JXPClassicClutter - Textures.bsa” and “JXPClassicClutter.esm”.
 Also,
-       delete “JXPClassicClutterThePittCP.esp” and
-       “JXPClassicClutterBrokenSteelCP.esp” if you used them.
+       delete “JXPClassicClutterBrokenSteelCP.esp” if you have it.
 The mod is now uninstalled.

                                  6. CHANGELOG